samschott/maestral/_docs/installation.md

 $ docker run -it -v /mnt/dropbox:/dropbox maestraldbx/maestral:latest ash
 ```

-where `/mnt/dropbox` is the directory that which contains the `Dropbox` directory.
+where `/mnt/dropbox` is the directory which contains the `Dropbox` directory.
 Maestral runs with `UID` 1000, make sure that the user owns `/mnt/dropbox` and the
 contents within (`chown -R 1000 /mnt/dropbox`).